 - Enrollment and characterization of patient cohorts, with an emphasis on data sharing and open science.

-Background: The goal of this theme is to promote research to address both basic-science questions pertaining to the mechanisms underlying plasticity, as well as their application to health, disorders, and other related domains, considering mechanisms that may stretch from genes to socio-cultural influences, and that apply across the lifespan from early development, through adolescence to aging.
-The theme emphasizes plasticity within the context of human cognitive neuroscience (i.e. the neural basis of human thought and behavior), given the importance placed within HBHL on developing tools and treatments relevant for human application.
-Animal models can also play a key role in developing better understanding of basic neural plasticity mechanisms or to test the consequences of certain types of interventions.
+Background: The goal of this theme is to promote research to address both basic-science questions pertaining to the mechanisms underlying plasticity, as well as their application to health, disorders, and other related domains, considering mechanisms that may stretch from genes to socio-cultural influences, and that apply across the lifespan from early development, through adolescence to ageing.
+The theme emphasizes plasticity within the context of human cognitive neuroscience (i.e. the neural basis of human thought and behaviour), given the importance placed within HBHL on developing tools and treatments relevant for human application.
+Animal models can also play a key role in developing a better understanding of basic neural plasticity mechanisms or to test the consequences of certain types of interventions.
 Research supported via this theme will focus on two principal axes: a) Learning and Performance, and b) Resilience.

 - Characterize the neural changes associated with plasticity, whether adaptive or maladaptive, using multi-modal and interdisciplinary approaches.

 - Improve cognitive, perceptual or motor performance in healthy individuals, including ageing or other vulnerable populations, and in educational or workplace settings.

 - Promote recovery from neural dysfunction, damage, sensory loss, or from a behavioural/mental health disorder.

 - Promote resilience by preventing or delaying functional impairment from disease or ageing, and by predicting individual outcomes.